-A remarkable development of CO2 refrigeration technology has taken place since the revival of the refrigerant in the late 1980s.
-The development has led to efficient CO2 systems and their successful introduction into the market.
-Additionally, it inspired the development of other innovative technologies that focus on improving the energy efficiency and reducing the total cost of ownership by applying pivoting compressor arrangements.
+A remarkable development of CO_2 refrigeration technology has taken place since the revival of the refrigerant in the late 1980s.
+The development has led to efficient CO_2 systems and their successful introduction into the market.
+Additionally, it inspired the development of other innovative technologies that focus on improving the energy efficiency and reducing the total cost of ownership.

-The integration of expansion work recovery devices like ejectors allows today's CO2 commercial refrigeration systems to outperform HFC units on annual energy consumption in any climate region.
+The integration of expansion work recovery devices like ejectors allows today's CO_2 commercial refrigeration systems to outperform HFC units on annual energy consumption in any climate region.
 The integration of further functions into the centralised refrigeration unit will be a key success factor for these sustainable vapour compression systems replacing HCFC and HFC systems globally.

 The engineers spreading CO_2 technology should remember when designing all of the integrated functions, that the fluid properties are an asset, not a hindrance.
-Therefore, all CO_2 evaporators should be operated without superheat, heat recovery should be employed whenever there is a heat demand and domestic hot water production should be a natural feature of the systems.
+Therefore, all CO_2 evaporators should be operated without superheat, heat recovery should be employed whenever there is a heat demand and domestic hot water production should be an ordinary feature of the systems.

-Heat exchanger manufactures are able to provide safe air/CO2 heat exchangers, enabling a direct integration of heating and cooling functions into the building envelope without costly water loop solutions.
+Heat exchanger manufactures are able to provide safe air/CO_2 heat exchangers, enabling a direct integration of heating and cooling functions into the building envelope without costly water loop solutions.